State and local governments are reaching beyond national spending to explore new ways of measuring the welfare of their people.

 Generally, these alternative indicators either 1) adjust GDP for environmental and social costs and income inequality to produce measures of “green GDP” or 2) use subjective measures of well-being to capture non-monetary dimensions of prosperity such as arts, culture and recreation, community vitality, democratic engagement, education, environment, healthy populations, living standards and time use.

-The Genuine Progress Indicator: Developed in 1995, the GPI takes the same personal consumption data used for the GDP, and adjusts for factors such as income distribution, adds factors such as the value of household and volunteer work, and subtracts factors such as the costs of crime and pollution.
+The Genuine Progress Indicator: Developed in 1995 and revamped in 2017, the GPI takes the same personal consumption data used for the GDP, and adjusts for factors such as income distribution, adds factors such as the value of household and volunteer work, and subtracts factors such as the costs of crime and pollution.
 Cities including Akron and Cleveland, OH, Burlington, VT, San Francisco, CA, Edmonton, CN and Baltimore, MD have all developed versions of GPI for their communities.

 Gross National Happiness Index: Seattle included the Gross National Happiness Index in the Sustainable Seattle's fifth set of sustainability indicators in 2010.
 The work transitioned to a non-profit, the Happiness Alliance, whose mission is “to improve the wellbeing of society by increasing understanding and appreciation of the factors that lead to life satisfaction, resilience and sustainability.
 In addition to economic status, we focus on examining sectors that span social, environmental and governance quality.”
 Tools available include the Gross National Happiness Index survey, leadership training and a community toolkit.